dwrobel/flatcam/README.md

 - updated the Rules Check Tool - solved some issues
 - made FCDoubleSpinner to use either comma or dot as a decimal separator
+- fixed the FCDoubleSpinner to only allow the amount of decimals already set with set_precision()

 8.10.2019